What is Round Up for FSU?

 Who benefits, and why is FSU undertaking Round Up for FSU?

-The Round Up for FSU initiative benefits the FSU Food For Thought Food Pantry.
-FSU recognizes that food insecurity is a growing trend on college campuses across the country.
-According to the Hunger in America 2014 National Report, published by Feeding America, the nation’s leading domestic hunger-relief organization, nearly half (49.3 percent) of their college clients must choose between food and educational expenses (e.g., tuition, books and supplies, rent).
-Through Round Up for FSU, the university is helping alleviate hunger on campus.
+Food insecurity is an issue on college campuses nationwide.
+According to the Hunger in America 2014 National Report, 31% of food-insecure individuals had to choose between food and educational expenses (e.g., tuition, books and supplies, rent).
+Through Round Up for FSU, the University is working to alleviate hunger on campus.
+The money from Round Up for FSU helps the Food For Thought Food Pantry keep items stocked throughout the year.